 With the rise of both online teaching and EdTech, there are more and more apps for educators than ever before.
 They offer a great way to connect with students that are more tech-savvy than any generation previously while providing teachers with an often convenient way to track students' performance.
 So, considering this, we have put together some of the best apps that teachers can get their hands on this school year.

-There are countless apps that teachers can use to assist their students and lessen their workloads.
+There are countless apps and online tools that teachers can use to assist their students and improve the learning environment.
 So time to put the old ring binders and A4 pads to the side and bring out the smartphones and laptops.
 This list isn’t focused on handwritten notes, more about the coding that goes behind some of the best apps on the market.

-Our series of Education Templates can help teachers get started and show what is possible with Mentimeter.
-What is more, each and every one of our interactive Quiz Questions, Word Clouds, and more, are completely anonymous.
+Thanks to our series of Education Templates, teachers can create get started, and show what is possible with Mentimeter.
+What is more, each and every one of our interactive Quiz Questions, Word Clouds, and more, are completely anonymous and show results in real-time.
 Students can, therefore, submit answers and thoughts without fear of judgment.

 Many may think of Quizlet as just flashcards but this easy-to-use app is perfect for self-paced learning, no matter what the subject.
-Teachers can benefit from the app's interactivity to help students memorize and better understand key teaching points.
+Teachers can benefit from the app's interactivity to help students memorize and better understand key teaching points and track student progress.

 We love the interactive element as well as the downloadable study sets, so teachers can find inspiration from other users.
 Memorizing information is still an important part of many subjects and Quizlet provides a fun way of testing students to help hammer home those vital facts and figures.